-- JSTOR: Provides access to the full text of many core journals in English and Drama.
+JSTOR: Provides access to the full text of many core journals in English and Drama.
 JSTOR is searchable by author and subject.

 - MLA International Bibliography and Periodicals Directory: Provides a subject index for books and articles published on modern languages, literatures, folklore, and linguistics.
 [Senate House Library]

-- Oxford Reference: An Online reference that brings together 2 million digitized entries across Oxford’s Dictionaries, Companions andEncyclopedias.
-Best for checking a fact or finding key information on a person, concept, or term.
+- Oxford Reference: An online reference collection that brings together two million digitised entries across Oxford’s Dictionaries, Companions and Encyclopedias.
+Best for checking a fact or finding key information on a person, concept or term.